³ÉÈËÊÓƵ

 Outside Employment Disclosure

-The Provide Practice, Private Consulting and Outside Employment Disclosure and Request for Prior Approval formis available on the Conflict-of-Interest website and must be completed and submitted if the employee conducts outside work or consultation during or outside of business hours.
+The Provide Practice, Private Consulting and Outside Employment Disclosure and Request for Prior Approval form is available on the Conflict-of-Interest website and must be completed and submitted if the employee conducts outside work or consultation during or outside of business hours.

 Conflict of Interest Management Plan